FluxpointDev/Translation/README.md

 # Info
-This github is for translation of Minecraft Bot on Discord
+This github is for translation work on Minecraft Bot on Discord

 [Discord Server](https://discord.gg/WJTYdNb) | [Bot Invite](https://goo.gl/KaRHyw)